In The News

 There has been a significant increase in late stage kidney disease in rural, southern Honduras, especially in children less than 18 years of age.
 Resources to care for these children are limited, with only 6 pediatric nephrologists and 170 pediatricians in all of Honduras.
 Mesoamerican nephropathy formerly called CKD of unknown cause (CKDu), refers to CKD that presents in young, agricultural workers primarily in Central America in the absence of any clear etiology.
 It has emerged as leading cause of morbidity and mortality in the low altitude coastal regions neighboring Honduras.
 Cape CARES board member and volunteer Jane Hopkins Walsh has been collaborating with staff at Hospital Maria to study late stage kidney disease in children living in the rural communities Cape CARES serves.
 Thank you for you amazing work Jane!

-Honduran Brigade Update.....We return to San Marcos on June 15th for a week.
-We currently have trips to San Marcos and Los Encinitos scheduled for the fall, October and November, respectively.
+Honduran Brigade Update.....We currently have trips to San Marcos and Los Encinitos scheduled for the fall, October and November, respectively.
+It will be our third visit to each site this year.

 If you would like to help Cape Cares with its primary care focus by joining a brigade, please email us at